-Find ways to overcome loneliness as a new mom when you’re isolated at home with a newborn baby.
+Find ways to overcome loneliness as a new mom when you’re in the postpartum period, isolated at home with a newborn baby.

 The recent days and weeks have been challenging for everyone, but might especially feel like a big punch in the gut to new moms everywhere.

-Why this ‘stay at home’ order is HARDEST for new moms
+Why the pandemic is HARD for new moms

-If you’ve followed the recommended guidelines from most doctors, you’ve kept the baby away from large crowds or groups for several weeks or even months.
+If you’re going through this and following the recommended guidelines from most doctors, you’ve kept the baby away from large crowds or groups for several weeks or even months.
 You may have even missed out on get-togethers with friends and family.

 You’ve sacrificed your sanity, feeding a crying baby on demand like a milk machine.
 You’ve lived in a blur of sleepless days and nights.
 You’ve given your postpartum body time to heal, all while managing a whirlwind of emotions — from pure bliss to postpartum depression.

-But just when you feel ready and comfortable enough to take your baby out of the house, you’re told to stay at home…
+But now during a global pandemic, just when you feel ready and comfortable enough to take your baby out of the house, you’re told to stay at home…

 Visiting family, meeting up with mommy groups or simply venturing out to normalcy must take a long pause.